Assert Package

 The Assert built-in package supplies the assertion functions used to write unit tests for twinBASIC code.
 Each assertion checks an expected condition; on failure, it records a test failure with the call site and an optional message.
 The test runner — the twinBASIC IDE’s Test Explorer, or any equivalent harness — collects those results, decides which tests passed, failed, or were skipped, and reports them.

 The package’s three modules — Exact, Strict, and Permissive — expose the same fifteen assertion functions; only the comparison semantics differ.
-Pick the flavour that matches how strictly you want equality to be evaluated.
+Each flavour matches a different strictness level for equality evaluation.

 | Module | String comparisons | Numeric and other comparisons |